HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 The last unexplained part of the program is `#include <iostream>`. `#include` is often called "the include directive" (where "directive" is a word that means "an order" or "a command").

-The short explanation is that using certain features requires adding certain `#include` directives at the top of the program.
+In short, using certain features in a program requires adding certain `#include` directives at the top of the program.
 E.g using `std::cout` to print things requires adding `#include <iostream>`.

 `iostream` is a name of a file that comes with your compiler.
 What `#include` does is pasting the entire contents of the file you give it in place of itself during compilation.
 The contents of `iostream` describe to the compiler what `std::cout` is and allow you to use it.